urlaunched-com/MFNavigationBarAppearing/README.md

 ```

 #### appearingScrollView
-It's **UIScrollView** which we will use to handle content offset for calculating appearing state of navigation bar.
+It's **UIScrollView** which we will use to handle content offset for calculating appearing state of the navigation bar.

 #### navigationBarStartAppearingOffset
 The offset from the top of the screen, when you need to start navigation bar appearing.